Due Diligence of Polish Property

 Checking the legal status of the property before its acquisition in business relationships is regarded as the exercise of due diligence.
 This is very important because the omission of such an investigation may lead to difficulties in pursuing warranty claims and claims for damages from the seller.

 A comprehensive examination of the subject of the transaction is, of course, not confined to legal analysis.
-Relevant aspects of the relevance and profitability of investment must also be examined as part of the financial, tax, technical or environmental audit.
-Because accurate examination requires specialized knowledge and experience, each of these audits should be conducted by experts in the field.
+Relevant aspects of the relevance and profitability of investment must also be examined as part of the commercial, financial, tax, technical or environmental audit.
+Accurate examination requires specialized knowledge and experience, each of these audits should be conducted by experts in the field.

 It is desirable to perform various types of audits at the same time so that entities conducting research could work together and use the obtained information.